evaikene/filefind/README.md

                            awk - Awk POSIX grammar
                            grep - Grep POSIX grammar
-                           egrep - Egrep POSIX grammar -h, --help            prints this help message and exits -n, --not             prefix for the next file name, directory name, or file content filter making it an exclude filter -o, --nocolor         do not highlight search results with colors
+                           egrep - Egrep POSIX grammar -h, --help            print this help, then exit
+  -n, --not             prefix for the next file name, directory name,
+                        or file content filter making it an exclude filter -o, --nocolor         do not highlight search results with colors